codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 done to make sure ZFS works on Linux.

-However, FreeBSD has no such qualms, so OpenZFS works as an integral part of FreeBSD where you can do roll back boot environments, and such advanced operations.
+However, FreeBSD has no such qualms, so OpenZFS works as an integral part of FreeBSD where we can do roll back boot environments, and such advanced operations.

 It is unlikely that OpenZFS will ever be integrated into OpenBSD.
 I